WAC994/gviewer/README.md

-# A windows based OpenGl 3d model viewer
+# A Windows-based Opengl 3D model viewer
-This project is practice for working with graphics APIs.
+This project is an exercise for working with graphics APIs.